foolzz/bungeehub/WEBHOOKS.md

 ## Security - Signature Verification

 Webhooks include an `X-Webhook-Signature` header containing an HMAC SHA-256 signature of the payload.
-Verify this signature to ensure the webhook came from BungeeHub.
+Verify this signature to ensure the webhook came from DeliveryHub.

 ### Verification Example (Node.js)